Last updated January 8, 2024

 “Neither hunger, nor cold, nor isolation would prevent them from establishing a haven here to heal the bodies of an entire people,” reads the mission statement etched in the lobby’s glass.

 Twenty years ago, confronted with declining numbers, the aging Sisters chose to pass on their heritage of healing by giving the monastery to the public in the form of a trust.
 Financial contributions by three levels of government made the transformation to a sustainable wellness retreat possible.

-The Sisters also made a substantial financial contribution, along with donating the building, more than 40,000 fascinating artifacts (housed in the on-site museum), and one of the most well-preserved written archives in North America.
+The Sisters also made a substantial financial contribution, along with donating the building.
+They also donated more than 40,000 fascinating artifacts (housed in the on-site museum) as well as one of the most well-preserved written archives in North America.